-- The Race Director and his delegates have the right to remove a runner from the race if the Race Director, or delegated representatives, feel the racer cannot continue safely.
+- The Race Director and his delegates have the right to remove a runner from the race if the Race Director, or delegated representatives, feel the racer cannot continue safely, or has engaged in unsporting behaviour.
 Runners who refuse to get off of the course when directed will be immediately disqualified and may be refused entry to future Survival Runs.

 - Runners are not allowed to take rides of any sort during the course of the race.
 Motorcycles, Bicycles, Cars, Trucks, Horses, Cows, etc. are not allowed!

 - Runners cannot help each other with challenges or carry loads for each other; the only exception is helping each other with first aid or nutrition.
 Exceptions may be made by special arrangement with the Race Director – for example to allow an sighted athlete to assist a sight-challenged athlete.

 - Any runner requesting or accepting first aid or nutrition from race staff or any outside party is deemed to have retired from the race immediately.